• Skip to primary navigation

 Which brings me back to Sticky Popcorn.

-As soon as I could, I asked Mary for the recipe and was floored by the simplicity of it - just five ingredients, including the popcorn!
+When I asked Mary for the recipe, I was floored by the simplicity of it - just five ingredients, including the popcorn!
+It's simple, foolproof, and makes a bowl of buttery, sweet popcorn that disappears faster than you can make it.

-By the time you get to be about 80, you can say anything you want to, because no matter what you say, people either think you’re wise or you’re crazy.
+By the time you get to be about eighty, you can say anything you want to, because no matter what you say, people either think you're wise or you're crazy!

 How to Make Mary's Caramel Corn Recipe